 If an object is moving with respect to one frame with velocity (for example, one passenger in the tram is walking on the aisle), then the transformation of the velocity from one frame to the other is obtained by differentiating with respect to time the Eq.~(\ref{eq:galileo3}).
 By writing $\mathbf{u} = d\mathbf{r}/dt$ the velocity of the passenger on the tram ($S$), then the velocity measured on the road ($S'$) is:

 By differentiating again with respect to time, one obtains the transformation of accelerations, which is exactly null, because all the velocities are constant and uniform.

 Let us back to accelerated reference frames and to the Eq.~(\ref{eq:newton}).
 As written above, the acceleration inserts an asymmetry, because it is the effect of a force on a mass.
-Let us consider the tram accelerating: passengers that in the inertial case did not feel the motion, now are compressed against the seat.
-They understand that they are moving, and not the road: asymmetry!
+Let us consider the tram accelerating: passengers -- that in the inertial case did not feel the motion -- now are compressed against their own seats.
+They understand that they -- and not the road -- are moving: asymmetry!
 This time, the change from one frame to the other is based on the acceleration:

 where $\mathbf{a}$ is the acceleration of the tram frame.
 By multiplying for the mass $m$ of the physical object (for example, the passenger), one obtains:

 which, in turn, is a sum of forces according to the Eq.~(\ref{eq:newton}).
 Therefore, the passenger experiences an additional force equal to $m\mathbf{a}$, named \emph{inertial force}, which feels like a compression against the seat.
 An observer on the road sees the tram accelerating, but does not feel any force.